Pakhomovskii/bot_happy_telegram_cook/README.md

 # bot_happy_cook

-This is a simple telegram bot that can save your massages and store that in DB.
+This is a simple telegram bot that can save your messages and store that in DB.
 Nested structure provided.

 Try it @cook_happy_bot on your telegram=)